WAMOA holds a three day, statewide Conference every October. The conference offers workshops focused on management skills and techniques.

 WAMOA offers a professional certification program for school facilities personnel.
 This certification is through a board comprised of the Washington Association of School Business Officials, the Washington Association of School Administrators and the Washington State School Directors' Association

 WAMOA's Annual Membership Directory contains the names of all members and vendors.
-Designed to be a networking tool, it cross references members by school district and name, listing titles, fax numbers, and e-mall addresses.
-A resource section provides contact information for various agencies, and a list of training videos produced by WAMOA.
+Designed to be a networking tool, it cross references members by school district and name, listing titles, fax numbers, and e-mail addresses.
+A resource section provides contact information for various agencies.
 Vendors may advertise near their listing in the Vendor section.

 WAMOA is affiliated with and is a part of the National School Plant Management Association.